 Manage schema as .fsl files using the Fauna CLI

-You can manage FSL schemas using the Fauna Dashboard or as .fsl files using the Fauna CLI.
+You can manage schemas as .fsl files using the Fauna CLI.

 This page covers how to manage .fsl files using the CLI.
-The CLI lets you version control, review, and automate schema changes.
+Using .fsl files lets you version control, review, and automate schema changes.

 Set up a schema directory

 You typically store .fsl files in a schema directory alongside your application code.
-You set up this directory when you initialize a project:
+To set up this directory, run:

 fauna project init